 Buttonwillow and Thunderhill have a 103dB sound limit.

 Sonoma has a 103dB sound limit that is STRICTLY enforced.
-If your bike exceeds the sound limit you will be required to exit the track and make the necessary adjustments to not exceed the 103dB sound limit before re entering.
+If your bike exceeds the sound limit you will be required to exit the track and make the necessary adjustments to not exceed the 103dB sound limit before re-entering.
 We recommend using a sound limiting insert for an aftermarket exhaust/muffler or the stock muffler.
-The track mandated policy is three (3) strikes and your out for the day.
+The track mandated policy is three (3) strikes and you’re out for the day.

-2018 Season Pass – A substantial discounted pass reserving the riders spot at every event throughout the 2018 season.
+2023 Season Pass – A substantial discounted pass reserving the riders spot at every event throughout the 2023 season.
 It includes all tracks and any additional events that may be added throughout the calendar year.
-It will also include the New Racer School to obtain a competition license if desired.
-Unused days/events may not be transferred to the following year.
+Unused days/events expire and cannot be transferred to the following year.
 Season Passes are non-transferable and non-refundable.

-2018 PTT 5-Pack Track Pass – A discounted track ticket pass for any five (5) days at all tracks (Laguna Seca not included) throughout the 2018 season.
-To register for an event using the ticket pack, simply email michael@pacifictracktime with the riders name, event date and rider group.
+2023 PTT 5-Pack Track Pass – A discounted track ticket pass for any five (5) days at select tracks (Laguna Seca, Sonoma Raceway and The Fast Way™ school events not included) throughout the 2023 season.
+To register for an event using the ticket pack, simply email firstname.lastname@example.org with the rider’s name, event date and rider group.
 Please sign up early to secure a spot and avoid being placed on the wait list.
 Standard cancellation policy applies.
-Unused days/events may not be transferred to the following year.
+Unused days/events expire and cannot be transferred to the following year.
 5-Pack Track Passes are non-transferable and non-refundable.

-2018 PTT 10-Pack Track Pass – A discounted track ticket pass for any ten (10) days at all tracks (See requirements for Laguna Seca) throughout the 2018 season.
-To register for an event using the ticket pack, simply email michael@pacifictracktime with the riders name, event date and rider group.
+2023 PTT 10-Pack Track Pass – A discounted track ticket pass for any ten (10) days at all tracks (See requirements for Laguna Seca and The Fast Way™ school) throughout the 2023 season.
+To register for an event using the ticket pack, simply email email@example.com with the rider’s name, event date and rider group.
 Please sign up early to secure a spot and avoid being placed on the wait list.
 Standard cancellation policy applies.
-Unused days/events may not be transferred to the following year.
-10-Pack Track Passes offer two (2) transferable tickets, all track passes are non-refundedable.
+Unused days/events expire and cannot be transferred to the following year.
+10-Pack Track Passes are non-transferable and non-refundable.

-Laguna Seca: Laguna Seca events require the use of two (2) tickets per Laguna Seca event date.
+Laguna Seca 92dB: Laguna Seca events at 92dB require the use of two (2) tickets per Laguna Seca event date.

 Pacific Track Time Inc. does not provide medical insurance.
 All riders are responsible for providing their own personal medical insurance coverage.